Categories

 Years pass, and Norma leaves Hersan, moving back in with Sisif, whose vision is slowly returning.
 The two eventually find solace in each other as life partners, quasi-romantic, quasi-familial.
 One day, Norma is invited to participate in a maypole-style festival.
 An aged Sisif passes away as he watches from a window, his final view a blurry wheel of dancing people, including the love of his life, Norma.

 It is a melodramtic film, and a troubling one, too: Obviously the story of a father and a brother falling into a love triangle with their daughter and sister, respectively, is a bit disturbing.
 This is even more true in the early stretches, when Norma is coded with imagery of a child — playing on a swing and picking flowers.
 (Ivy Close, Norma’s actress, was about 30 during production.)
-Gance is at least aware of this, and also aware of the powerful connections to literary history it invokes: He directly quotes Sophocles’ Oedipus on screen, whose story Sisif sometimes mirrors in reverse.
+Gance is at least aware of this ookiness, and also aware of the powerful connections to literary history it invokes: He directly quotes Sophocles’ Oedipus on screen, whose story Sisif sometimes echoes.

 With its stormy narrative and tremendous imagery comes a really overwhelming sweep to the film’s most climactic moments, often shown through montage: In addition to the film-opening train crash, the most powerful moments of La Roue are Elie’s death and the very finale of Sisif’s passing.
 During Elie’s death, which includes a “life flashing before his eyes” sequence, and its aftermath, in particular, I briefly wondered if La Roue was worthy of this site’s highest rating.
 But I can’t get there.
 The film is exhaustingly laborious to modern eyes, even split into chunks.
 There is something of value in that, of course; La Roue is a rare film that not only challenges you to stare at images like unceasing facial close-ups and messy rooms and steamy trains for hours on end, but actually gives you a real payoff for all that effort.

 There is a sublimity to the way La Roue imposes its philosophy.
-Gance was obsessed with the way that desires of all sort shape us, and that we only achieve spiritual enlightment and actualization once we can shed them.
-His entire film considers the way that Sisif — named after the Greek mythology figure Sisyphus — bears boulders of earthly suffering as a result of his desires: for sex, for romance, for wealth, for isolation, for lost family.
-And only as he lets go of Norma so that she may go dance and be a part of nature and communal pleasures in the festival of the final scene can he pass through the portal that separates life and death; he has, finally, shed his desires.
+Gance was obsessed with the way that desires of all sort shape us, and that we only achieve spiritual enlightenment and actualization once we can shed them.
+His entire film considers the way that Sisif — named after the Greek mythology figure Sisyphus — bears boulders of earthly suffering as a result of his desires: for sex, for romance, for wealth, for independence, for lost family.
+And only as he lets go of Norma so that she may go dance and be a part of nature and communal pleasures in the final scene can he pass through the portal that separates life and death.
+He has, finally, shed his desires, and so he may depart.

 As powerful as La Roue can be for certain stretches, as unforgettable and profoundly touching as its images are, I can’t say I’ll ever watch it again.
 It’s often impenetrable.
 Not helping are baffling discursions: out-of-place slapstick comedy drags down certain sections, and the long-gestating setup on the future of the rail business early in the film basically disappears.
 A few characters are introduced and forgotten, including a bizarre character named Kalitikascopolous who I think is supposed to be a racial caricature, but one I did not register.

-La Roue, though challenging to watch, is a brilliant film that achieves an apotheosis of the melodrmatic, neo-romantic forms of silent cinema.
-Gance called movies “music of light,” and he certainly composed a visual symphony in La Roue.
+La Roue, though challenging to watch, is a brilliant film that achieves an apotheosis of the melodrmatic and neo-romantic forms of silent cinema.
+Gance called movies “music of light,” and he composed a visual symphony in La Roue.
 French filmmaker Jean Cocteau declared it the most seminal film in history, a European counterpoint to The Birth of a Nation in singlehandedly grappling with and shaping a nascent cinematic language.
-But unlike Griffith’s epics, La Roue remains a sui generis masterwork rivaled only by a few films, including his later Napoleon, in novelistic ambit among all of silent cinema.
+But unlike Griffith’s epics, La Roue remains a sui generis masterwork rivaled only by a few films among all of silent cinema (including his later Napoleon) in its novelistic ambit.

-Thanks to J. J. over at Zepfanman for his terrific overviews of the two restorations.
+Thanks to J. J. over at Zepfanman for his terrific overview of the two restorations.

 Is It Good?